SkriptLang/Skript/src/test/skript/README.md

 * Write descriptive assert messages and write comments
 * Ensure your tests pass with all supported Skript versions
   * Use standard condition for checking MC version
+* When writting tests for your pull requests.
+Please ensure you're cleaning up after your tests.
+This can mean clearing your cow you spawned, or resetting the block you manipulated back to what it was.
+Try to avoid spawning hostile mobs.

+Note: The tests generate as a default super flat world.
+Bedrock, dirt, grass, air, air...+ A good practice is to be using `spawn of world "world"` as a homing location, or anywhere near 0, 0, 0 is reasonable.

 ## Test Categories
 Scripts under <code>tests</code> are run on environments.
 Most of them are